panwarnikita/Study-MBBS-Abroad/README.md

 Visual Hierarchy:

-Important sections are emphasized using bold headlines, icons, and images.
+Important sections are emphasized using bold headlines, and images.

-The CTA is placed prominently to ensure user engagement.

 Development Process

 HTML Structure:

-The page is structured using semantic HTML elements for clarity and SEO optimization.
+The page is structured using semantic HTML elements for clarity.

 CSS Styling: